gatsbyjs/gatsby/docs/blog/2018-10-26-introducing-gatsby-themes/index.md

-I'll also be talking about theming Gatsby at [Gatsby Days](https://www.eventbrite.com/e/gatsby-days-tickets-51837151315) on Dec 7th covering how we got here and where we're going next.
+I'll also be talking about theming Gatsby at [Gatsby Days](https://www.eventbrite.com/e/gatsby-days-tickets-51837151315) on Dec 7th covering how Gatsby got here and where theming is going next.